godPY/vscript/README.md

-"# some scripts for csgo I made."
+"# some scripts for csgo I got"